AM5800/self_drifing_car/advanced_lanes_detection/readme.md

    This does not hold for those mentioned images.

 For both cases I just skip _bad_ images.
-Because there is enough more then enough calibration data to do that.
+Because there is more than enough calibration data to do that.

 ###Pipeline (single images)